carterldavis2002/QuickQuote/README.md

 - **Updates**: Within my spare time, I might be making occasional changes to the project repository for performance enhancement, fixes, and added functionality.

 ## Problem Statement

+**The following is the problem statement that was provided to us in order to design and implement the application:**

 As a group of software engineers with a company that sells plant repair services via a network of sales people, you are tasked to build a new system that enables the sales force to record their quotes via the Internet.
 The system will maintain a database of sales associates, handle the recording of sales quotes, establish and fulfill purchase orders.
 The system will also assign sales commissions for the sales associate.

 A sales associate is presented with a custom quote tracking program which can be run anywhere on an Internet platform.
 After the associate logs in (s)he can enter sales quotes for customers.
 Quotes are entered for existing customers, their information is maintained in a company legacy database with customer name, address, and contact info (details provided later).
 A quote consists of multiple line items.
 Each line item has a free form description and a price.
 The associate can also attach secret notes of free form text.
 The quote is entered into a new quote database.
 The associate also attaches a customer e-mail address to the quote, which is used as e-mail destination for communication as the quote is processed.
 The associate can edit quotes until (s)he finalizes the quote.